adbailey4/yeast_rrna_modification_detection/notebooks/notebooks.md

 ### Event Clustering
 The event clustering scripts require the additional argument `--embed` when running `inference_pipeline.py`.
 The split fast5s will be embedded with the maximum expected accuracy (MEA) alignment path through the event to kmer alignment probabilities.
-This alignment is what we use to define which events align to which reference position.
+This alignment is what we used to define which events align to which reference position.
 MEA embedded fast5's are expected to be found by the notebook in the following paths.
 ```
 wt_path = "data/event_clustering/wt_embed"